Main navigation is closed

 “We would not have been able to obtain these vans within our operational budget.
 It is only through the donations of grateful patients that we are now able to offer an additional 4,000 mammograms to the community,” said David Proffitt, director of the Sentara Foundation.
 “These vans will service all the way from Williamsburg to northeast North Carolina.”

-One of the most powerful supporters of this initiative is Cheryl McLeskey, whose personal journey with breast cancer began in a way that felt almost prophetic.
+One of the key supporters of this initiative is Cheryl McLeskey, who donated the third mobile mammography van.
+McLeskey's personal journey with breast cancer began in a way that felt almost prophetic.

 McLeskey became a strong advocate and philanthropist in the cancer community after her husband of 20 years, Wayne McLeskey, passed away from lymphoma of the small intestine on January 6, 2012.